commons-app/commons-app-documentation/Code-style.md

 Our coding style follows [Google Java Style Guide](http://checkstyle.sourceforge.net/reports/google-java-style-20170228.html).
 (See [#359](https://github.com/commons-app/apps-android-commons/issues/359))

+## Javadocs

+We require contributors to include [http://www.oracle.com/technetwork/articles/java/index-137868.html](Javadocs) for all new methods and classes submitted via PRs (after 1 May 2018).
+This is aimed at making it easier for new contributors to dive into our codebase, especially those who are new to Android development.
+A few things to note:

+* This should not **replace** the need for code that is easily-readable in and of itself
+* Please make sure that your Javadocs are reasonably descriptive, not just a copy of the method name
+* Please do not use `@author` tags - we aim for collective code ownership, and if needed, GitHub allows us to see who wrote something without needing to add these tags

 ## Butterknife

 Contributors have the option of using [butterknife](https://github.com/JakeWharton/butterknife) for their view bindings.